chemokita13/socket.io-react-expres_chat/README.md

 # Chat web
-## With socket.io, react.js and express
+## With socket.io, react.js and express and tailwindcss

 ___
 ### Screenshots